 Screens, diagnoses, monitors, and measures the severity of depression

 Measures the severity of anxiety, using the scores of 5, 10, and 15 as cutoff points for mild, moderate, and severe anxiety

 Affiliations & Accreditations

-Newport Academy is a Joint Commission–accredited organization.
-Joint Commission International (JCI) was established in 1988, as a not-for-profit, private affiliate of the Joint Commission.
+Newport Healthcare is a Joint Commission–accredited organization.
+The Joint Commission International (JCI) was established in 1988, as a not-for-profit, private affiliate of the Joint Commission.
 Through international accreditation, consultation, publications, and education programs, JCI extends the Joint Commission’s mission worldwide by helping to improve the quality of patient care; assisting international healthcare organizations, public health agencies, health ministries, and others in evaluating, improving, and demonstrating the quality of patient care; increasing the success rate of drug treatment programs; and enhancing patient safety in more than 60 countries.